-These documents and the application fee must be received by the BRN at least four to six weeks prior to the issuance of a BRN provider number to allow adequate review and processing time.
 Careful preparation of the required documents will facilitate the review process.
 A printed certificate containing your continuing education provider (CEP) number will be mailed to you when the application has been approved.
 Please refer to Processing Times for current timeframes

 The BRN must be notified within 30 days of any change in mailing address, organizational structure, or the person responsible for coordinating the continuing education course(s).
 If you sell your business, the CEP number is not transferable.
 The new owner must submit a new application to the BRN.

 The CEP number expires two years from the date of initial issuance.
 As a courtesy to you, a renewal notice is mailed to the address on record approximately three months prior to the expiration date.
 Failure to receive a renewal notice does not relieve you of the responsibility to renew your provider number in a timely manner.

 A delinquent fee is added to the regular renewal fee when the renewal form and fee are received after midnight of the renewal date.

 A CEP provider number that has expired and has not been renewed for two years or more will be retired and you must submit a new application for review and issuance of a new provider number.

 Courses cannot be offered under your provider number once it has expired.

 It is important to note that the BRN approves continuing education providers, not individual courses.
 Each CEP is expected to offer course content and utilize instructors who meet the requirements of Sections 1456 and 1457, Title 16, of the California Code of Regulations.